 Vermont Woods Studios fine furniture is handcrafted in Vermont using real solid wood.
 Each board in your furniture is selected by hand, and inspected for quality, strength, straightness, grain and color.
 Our furniture makers use wood that comes from North American forests that are harvested sustainably.
 These forests are professionally managed such that they will be around for generations.

 When you buy furniture from Vermont Woods Studios you are making a responsible decision to maintain a healthier planet.
 The solid hardwoods and time-tested craftsmanship used to build your furniture ensure premium quality, luxury and durability.
 You can relax knowing that both your new solid wood furniture pieces and the forests they came from will be around to enjoy for generations.
-Want to learn more about how our wood is sustainably harvested?
+Learn more about our sustainably harvested wood furniture.

 Our furniture makers typically work with the following four species of wood: black cherry, sugar maple, red oak and black walnut.
 We like these species because they are well suited to fine furniture making by virtue of their color, strength, hardness, grain patterns and workability.
 They are also readily obtainable in our local and regional area, making them a sustainable choice.
 Often our furniture makers will offer two-tone combinations of these woods creating a custom, artisan look and feel to their work.